Australian government under pressure to hold submarine tender after eyeing Japan deal

 Two sources with knowledge of Japan's discussions with Australia said Tokyo might not take part in a tender if it meant getting embroiled in a bidding war, adding that Japan's diesel-electric submarines were the only ones big enough to fit Australia's needs.

-If Australia wanted those vessels, Japan was ready to cooperate, said the sources, who declined to be identified because they were not authorized to speak to the media.
+If Australia wanted those vessels, Japan was ready to cooperate, said the sources, who declined to be identified because they were not authorised to speak to the media.

 A separate senior Japanese source said if Australia held a tender, Tokyo would see what kind of vessel it wanted before deciding whether to bid.

-Sources have previously said Australia was considering replacing its six aging Collins-class submarines with vessels based on the 4,000-tonne Soryu-class ships built by Mitsubishi Heavy Industries (7011.T) and Kawasaki Heavy Industries (7012.T).
+Sources have previously said Australia was considering replacing its six ageing Collins-class submarines with vessels based on the 4,000-tonne Soryu-class ships built by Mitsubishi Heavy Industries and Kawasaki Heavy Industries.

 Such a deal would mark Japan's re-entry into the global arms market, just months after Prime Minister Shinzo Abe ended a ban on weapons exports as part of his efforts to steer Japan away from decades of pacifism.